Hunting ATV Guide: All 41 Current Machines Compared

 Cargo racks and hauling

 Hauling gear in and game out is the core job — treestands, blinds, feeders, coolers, and quartered game.
-Every machine in this table is rack-equipped, but manufacturers rarely publish rack capacity in pounds, so check the detail page and confirm rack ratings with a dealer before loading heavy.
+Most manufacturers in this group publish rear rack ratings, so the table sorts by rack capacity.
+Ratings assume a static, evenly distributed load, and the rider’s weight counts against the machine’s total capacity — confirm limits with a dealer before loading heavy.

 Noise